 Kožená first performed at the Salzburg Festival in 2002 as Zerlina in Don Giovanni and returned in 2013 as Idamante, a role she has also sung for the Glyndebourne Festival and in Berlin and Lucerne.
 Kožená made her first appearance at New York’s Metropolitan Opera in 2003 as Cherubino in Mozart’s Le nozze di Figaro and has since been a regular guest.
 She sang Zerlina for the company’s tour to Japan in 2006 and returned to New York to take the title-role in Jonathan Miller’s production of Debussy’s Pelléas et Mélisande in 2010/11.
 Her opera credits also include Angelina in Rossini’s La Cenerentola (Royal Opera House, 2007), Oktavian in Richard Strauss’s Der Rosenkavalier (Berlin Staatsoper, 2009 and Baden Baden Easter Festival, 2015), the title-role in Bizet’s Carmen (Salzburg Easter and Summer Festivals, 2012), Charpentier’s Médée (Basel Opera 2015) Martinů’s Juliette (Berlin Staatsoper, 2016) or Magueritte in Berlioz´s La Damnation de Faust (Berlin Staatsoper, 2017).

-In the 2018/19 season, Magdalena begins by joining the baroque ensemble, Collegium 1704 on a tour of the Czech Republic and Germany.
-In December 2018 she will appear as Phèdre in Rameau’s Hippolyte et Aricie at the Deutsche Staatsoper under the baton of Sir Simon Rattle.
+In the 2018/19 season, Magdalena began by joining the baroque ensemble, Collegium 1704 on a tour of the Czech Republic and Germany.
+She appears as Phèdre in Rameau’s Hippolyte et Aricie at the Deutsche Staatsoper under the baton of Sir Simon Rattle.
 Other engagements this season include Handel’s Messiah with the Deutsches Symphonie-Orchester Berlin and Robin Ticciati, a recital tour with pianist Mitsuko Uchida, and Das Lied von der Erde with Sir Simon Rattle, and the Czech Philharmonic.
 She will join Sir Simon for St. John’s Passion with both the Orchestra of the Age of Enlightenment and the Berliner Philharmoniker.
 Magdalena will also tour some of Europe’s major cities with Yefim Bronfman for a programme of Brahms, Mussorgsky and Shostakovich.

 Kožená was appointed a Chevalier de l'Ordre des Arts et des Lettres by the French government in 2003 for her services to French music.